-The general contractor invoice is designated for the billing of materials and services due for construction-related projects.
-The invoice is usually sent by the foreman or administrative assistant of the contractor and is due upon receipt unless otherwise agreed upon.
-Depending on the construction project, the invoice may be due before, during (installments), or when the services are completed.
+The general contractor invoice is designated for the billing of materials and services for construction-related projects.
+Depending on the construction project and agreement, the invoice may be due before, during (installments), or when the services are completed.

 When taking on a job, a general contractor will make a bid.
 The bid amount is their price to complete the entire job.
 When making this bid, the general contractor weighs in all factors such as materials, labor, subcontractors, and their profit.